DaftGeologist/Simple-Python-Projects/README.md

 # Simple-Python-Projects
   Here are a few programs I learned in an intro to Python class I took in early 2017.
 They are all very basic exercises about looping, searching and functions.
 Maybe someone will find them useful.

   Basically, if you run the programs, you will see the result.
-The titles and instructions in the code itself are the only explanation offered as to the purpose of the programs.
+The file names and instructions in the code itself are the only explanation offered as to the purpose of the programs.
 I think of this of a repository of 'challanges'.
 Anyone can take a gander at these examples, and practice reading and following the path of the code to the end result.
 None of these examples are difficult to understand of course.